 We offer car rental in United Arab Emirates from a number of branches conveniently located at major cities, airports and tourist destinations.
 Keep reading on down this page to gather more information on the rental process, driving tips and how to secure better car rental deals in the United Arab Emirates.
 You can also check out the Places of Interest section below for sightseeing ideas as we give some suggestions for architectural highlights and natural areas to visit in your Sixt rental car.

 The United Arab Emirates is a diverse, cosmopolitan destination, with sophisticated cities, wild desert landscapes and beautiful beach resorts.
 You can join Dubai's crowds of upmarket vehicles in one of our stylish sports cars or convertibles.
 Alternatively, you might want to explore the countryside in a capable SUV.
 A prestige marque sedan offers superb levels of comfort and luxury, while a minivan solves the mobility needs of larger groups.
 Once you have found your perfect rental car, you can use our extensive extras to customize your rental to your precise preferences.
-You can increase your protection with one of our enhanced insurance options, share driving duties with our additional driver cover or specify a navigation system to make it easier to find those exciting sights.
+You can increase your protection with one of our enhanced coverage options, share driving duties with our additional drivers or specify a navigation system to make it easier to find those exciting sights.
 Remember to book online in advance to access the best car rental deals in United Arab Emirates.

 Both the renter and driver need to be in possession of a valid driver's license.
 Standard US licenses are acceptable.
 You will need to present a copy of your driver's license, together with the original.
 You will also need a copy of your passport along with the original as proof of identity when you collect your vehicle.